Teller Stories

 How AI Is Used

+My focus here was on quality, so the AI is told to mimic famous authors from each genre (again, with AI, context is the key to quality).
 Claude analyzes the uploaded photos to understand the people, setting, and mood in each image, then writes a complete short story calibrated to the chosen genre.
 The narrative is structured so that each photo appears at the right moment in the story, making the images feel like they were always part of the telling.
-No illustrations are generated.
-Your real photos are the visuals.

 Tech Stack